COMPANIES ACT AMENDMENTS NO. 16 OF 2024

 Amendment of Section 48 of the Companies Act

-- A share buyback or repurchase no longer requires a special resolution if the transaction is pursuant to a pro rata offer made to all shareholders by the company, or if the transaction is effected on a recognized stock exchange.
-Shares bought back from a director or prescribed officer of a company would also fall under this rule if the relevant criteria are met.
+- A share buyback or repurchase no longer requires a special resolution if the transaction is pursuant to a pro rata offer made to all shareholders by the company, or if the transaction is affected on a recognized stock exchange.

-- However, the amendment requires that other share buyback or share repurchase transactions remain subject to the requirements of Section 114 and Section 115 of the Companies Act, being a Scheme of Arrangement.
-This could potentially include share buybacks where only one or more, but not all, shareholders’ shares are repurchased by a company by individual agreement and not as part of an offer by the company to all shareholders, which could occur when an individual shareholder exits the business.
+This could potentially include share buybacks where only one or more, but not all, shareholders’ shares are repurchased by a company by individual agreement and not as part of an offer by the company to all shareholders, which may often occur where an individual shareholder exits the business.

-- The amendment was made by substituting Section 48(8), which resulted in the removal of the previous Section 48(8)(b), which considered only repurchases of more than 5% of the issued share capital of a company to be subject to the requirements of Sections 114 and 115 of the Companies Act (Scheme of Arrangement).
-Subsection 48(8)(b) was removed, but Section 114 still states that “Section 48 applies to a proposed arrangement contemplated in this section [S114] to the extent that the arrangement would result in any reacquisition by a company of any of its previously issued securities.”
+- The amendment to the Companies Act was made by substituting Section 48(8), which resulted in the removal of the previous Section 48(8)(b), which considered only repurchases of more than 5% of the issued share capital of a company to be subject to the requirements of Sections 114 and 115 of the Companies Act (Scheme of Arrangement).

 - In accordance with Section 115 of the Companies Act, any such “Scheme of Arrangement” (which includes a repurchase of securities per Section 114) must be approved by special resolution at a shareholders’ special meeting called for that purpose, in which dissenting shareholders may also exercise their appraisal rights per Section 164.